ucb-bar/hammer/doc/Hammer-Basics/Hammer-Overview.rst

 The ``*.tech.json`` contains pointers to relevant PDK files and fundamental technology constants.
 These values are not meant to be overriden, nor can they be for the time being.

 ``defaults.yml`` sets default technology variables for Hammer to consume, which may be specific to this technology or generic to all.
 These values may be overriden by design-specific configurations.
-An example of this is shown in the open-source technology plugins in ``hammer/src/hammer-vlsi/technology/``, such as ``asap7``, and how to setup a technology plugin is documented in more detail in the :ref:`technology` section.
+An example of this is shown in the open-source technology plugins in ``hammer/technology/``, such as ``asap7``, and how to setup a technology plugin is documented in more detail in the :ref:`technology` section.

-.. note:: Unless you are a UCB BAR or BWRC affiliate or have set up a 3-way technology NDA with us, we cannot share pre-built technology plugin repositories.
+.. note:: Unless you are a UCB BAR or BWRC affiliate or have set up a 3-way technology NDA with us, we cannot share pre-built proprietary technology plugin repositories.

 Tool Plugins
 -------------------------------